Power outage cancels, diverts flights at Kennedy Airport

 Yahayra Hunt and her husband were sent to a hotel near the airport after their flight to Rome was canceled Thursday.
 They’re part of a group of 16 people who booked an 11-day tour to Italy and Israel.

-Hunt, 46, said members of her group were told Friday that their flight to Italy wouldn’t take place until Monday.
+Hunt, 46, said they were told Friday that their flight to Italy wouldn’t leave until Monday and that the airline refused to cover the cost of their weekend stay in New York.

 “Being stuck in a hotel during your vacation is not fair at all,” said Hunt, who owns a beauty salon in North Carolina.